hrafov/forgithub1/README.md

-# TESTING TELESCOPE
+# TESTING SCRATCH.MIT.EDU

-> This is a internal project for UI, API and integration testing Testscope.
-All UI tests are running on Chrome browser.
+-  All UI tests are running on Chrome browser.

----

 ## Start & watch tests